Quenched limits for the fluctuations of transient random walks in random environment on Z: Preliminaries

-Note that the excursions $(V(e_p+x)-V(e_p))_{0\leq x< e_{p+1}-e_p}$, $p\geq 0$, are i.i.d..
-Also, the intervals $(e_p,e_{p+1}], {p \in \Z},$ stand for the excursions of the potential above its past minimum, provided $V(x)\geq 0$ when $x\leq 0$.
+Note that the excursions $(V(e_p+x)-V(e_p))_{0\leq x< e_{p+1}-e_p}$, $p\geq0$, are i.i.d.
+Also, the intervals $(e_p,e_{p+1}], {p \in\Z},$ stand for the excursions of the potential above its past minimum, provided $V(x)\geq0$ when $x\leq0$.

 By definition, the distribution of the environment is translation invariant.
-However, the distribution of the ``environment seen from $e_p$'', i.e.~of $(\omega_{e_p+x})_{x\in\Z}$, depends on $p\in\Z$.
+However, the distribution of the ``environment seen from $e_p$,'' that is, of $(\omega_{e_p+x})_{x\in\Z}$, depends on $p\in \Z$.
 When suitably conditioning the environment on $\Z_-$, this problem vanishes.

 Let us define the conditioned probabilities